openstax/napkin-notes/kevin/exercise_versioning_approaches.md

 * task content must be stable and reproducable
 * potential need for auditing / dispute resolution
 * indirectly (directly?) used for research
+* the version of an exercise that Tutor references during content import is an internal processing decision

 ## BigLearn